w3c/web-advertising/UseCasesofOnlineAdvertising.md

 Draft, updated 2019-04-17

 This document describes event sequences supporting modern online advertising.
 Many details are elided.
-There is a significant amount of tutorial literature available which can be used to fill in the details and omissions that are necessarily present in this summary document.
+There is a significant amount of tutorial literature available which can be used to fill in the details and omissions that not are necessarily present in this summary document.

 ## Dramatis Personae